vcsjones/vcsjones.dev/_posts/2017-07-05-subject-interface-packages.md

 1. It needs to support digesting the file.
 1. It needs to support embedding the signature.
 1. It needs to support extracting the signature.
-1. It needs to support verifying the signature.
+1. It needs to support verifying the digest.

 Once we can do those five things, we can round trip a signature.